hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

     versus 493,826 ns immediately before it (+0.04%) and 492,662 ns before DMA direction validation (+0.27% cumulative).
   - Depthwise K3 S2 C33 tail: 228,121 simulated ns.
+- The corpus-derived MobileNet RGB stem (`16x16x3 -> 8x8x32`) passes
+  byte-exactly against the frozen RTL single-round golden at 58,874 PMU cycles.
+  Its raw `ifm_zp=-1` right/bottom padding is copied from serialized `ModelConstants`, closing a pre-fix 38-byte border mismatch.
+Against the TFLite interpreter, 64 of 2,048 outputs in one extremely small-scale channel differ by exactly one LSB because TFLite double-rounding is not the frozen systolic single-round contract.
+This is recorded as an open semantic-fidelity decision for the later release gate, not hidden by the mapping gate and not used to justify an RTL extension.
+The focused operator consumes 16.9% of the 347,992-cycle Micro-MobileNet record and 15.2% of the 388,146-cycle Micro-YOLO record; those ratios are diagnostic only because the workloads are not equivalent full graphs.
 - The current full package is 89,312 bytes, contains 81 runtime commands, and has a 290,816-byte peak TCDM allocation.
 Direct external-to-local compact tensor transfers avoid CPU-backed local-to-local bounce copies, and one